lee-zhg/intro-machine-learning/README.md

     ![Download Repo](docs/images/ss0.png)

 1. Ensure you have access to a Waston Studio Instance.
-If you need to provision an instance, see the instructions in the [Setup Watson Studio doc](SetupWatsonStudio.md)
+If you need to provision an instance, see the instructions in the [Setup Watson Studio doc](EnvironmentSetup.md)

 ### Lab 1 - Building A Machine Learning Model Using Code

-Lab 1
+In this first lab, we will explore the traditional approaching to building models in code, using Python and Spark as our implementation of choice.
+Follow the instructions in the [Readme for code based approach](ModelBuild-Code.md)

 ### Lab 2 - Building A Machine Learning Model Using Visual Assembly

-Lab 2
+There may be cases where a code based approach might not be desired or possible.
+In these cases, a more visual approach to building models can be used.
+In this lab we build a model using the visual assembly tool of Watson Studio, to "drag and drop" our way to a machine learning model.
+Follow the instructions in the [Readme for visual assembly approach](ModelBuild-Modeler.md)

 ### Lab 3 - Building A Machine Learning Model Using Automatic Builder

-Lab 3
+In Lab 3 we take more of a configuration or wizard based approach to model building.
+Using the Model Builder capability of WML and Watson Studio, we will build a model simply by selecting the options we want to consider (i.e. what kind of evaluator, what features, etc).
+Follow the instructions in the [Readme for model builder approach](ModelBuild-AutoBuilder.md)

 ### Lab 4 - Building A Machine Learning Model Using AutoAI

-Lab 4
+Finally, in this lab, we will explore an approach to building models that uses Watson Studio to optimize the pipeline process.
+Instead of selecting configuration options as we did in Lab 3, we simply select what kind of model output we are looking for and AutoAI does the rest.
+Follow the instructions in the [Readme for AutoAI approach](ModelBuild-AutoAI.md)

+### [Optional] Lab 5 - Build a Machine Learning Model with Continuous Learning

+For this optional lab, we will now see how we ca set up a model in Watson Machine Learning to include the notion of feedback for continual improvement.
+This model is configured to retrain based on logged data and can also be configured to redeploy when based on a performance threshold.
+To run this lab, follow the instructions in the following continouse learning [GitHub README](https://github.com/ibm-ai-education/continuous-learning-with-watson-ml)

 ## Related Links